Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics: IV. Interaction-based readout

-For a final state after given dynamics with interaction-based readout or half-population difference readout, the achievable measurement precision depends both on the directions to encode signal into probe state and to detect the final state.
+The interaction-based readout (IBR) offers a potent protocol for attaining high-precision Heisenberg-limited measurements.
+When implementing IBR for the final state following the given dynamics evolution, the achievable measurement precision depends on both the directions for encoding the signal into the probe state and for detecting the final state.
 The signal encoding operator $\hat{J}_{\vec{n}}$ determines the QFI of a given probe state, thus setting a bound (i.e., QCRB) on the ultimate measurement precision.
 The detection using observable operator $\hat{J}_{\vec{m}}$ determines how closely we can approach the QCRB from a given measurement direction.
-Optimization in both directions $\vec{n}$ and $\vec{m}$ is of great significance to improving measurement precision.
-The method to optimize the measurement direction with a given sensing direction is shown as follows.
+Optimizing both directions $\vec{n}$ and $\vec{m}$ is crucial for improving measurement precision.
+In the following, we introduce the method to optimize the measurement direction with a given sensing direction~\cite{Schulte2020ramsey, PhysRevA.107.052613}.

-In the general process of interaction-based readout, for an arbitrary observable operator $\hat{J}_{\vec{m}}$, we transform the Schrödinger picture into the Heisenberg picture, i.e.
+In the general process of IBR, for an arbitrary observable operator $\hat{J}_{\vec{m}}$, we transform the Schrödinger picture into the Heisenberg picture, i.e.